 In 2011 I moved my research lab from San Diego State University (SDSU) to the University of New South Wales (UNSW).
 Our lab currently consists of 12 people (10 post-grads, two honours students, and a post-doc).
 We work on a diverse array of projects involving organic synthesis, molecular and cancer biology, and biochemistry.
 Our synthesis projects start from a natural product template, and our goal is to design analogues of the natural product.
 We then test these molecules in cell growth assays, biochemical assays, and cell-based assays in order to determine their activity and potency.
 Once we understand their biological target, we then design new analogues to improve their selectivity, solubility and efficiency.

-Left to Right Back Row: Eric, Hendra, Adrian, Yuqi, Amirul Seong Jong, Shelli
+Back Row: Adrian, Amirul, Yuqi, Seong Jong, Hendra, Cara, Shelli

-Front Row: Precilia, Yao, Koay, Marwa, Cara, Laura, Jeanette
+Front Row: Nicole, Yao, Koay, Marwa, Zohreh, Laura, Jeanette

 (a) Synthesis and mechanism studies of new heat shock protein inhibitors